procopioos/Atari-Racer/README.md

 - Updated `Checklist.md` to track these changes
 - Renamed from racing-car-game to Atari-Racer for clarity
 - Bump pip/github actions stuff
+- Removed the rain weather effect and RainPool system to simplify the gameplay loop
+- Reduced the car skin roster from 15 to 10 and renamed all skins for a more professional tone

 ---